Smart Lighting Cost

 How Much Does Installing Smart Lighting Cost?

-While it is relatively cheap to simply install conventional LED bulbs, smart lighting offers many advantages including more customization and control over your lighting and arguably better value for money.
+It's relatively cheap to simply install conventional LED bulbs, but smart lighting offers many advantages, including more customisation and control over your lighting - and, arguably, better value for money.

 So, what is the cost of a smart lighting system?